-It's easy to associate a green wedding with more expense, but the truth is you will most often save money by slash your celebration's carbon footprint.
+It's easy to associate a green wedding with spending more, but the truth is you will most often save money by slash your celebration's carbon footprint.
 Romance novel author Maya Rodale, whose family founded Rodale Press and the Rodale Organic Institute, threw her own green wedding with her family, and was able to cut out unnecessary expenses while still planning the wedding she wanted.

-When greening your own wedding, always remember it's not all or nothing, and every small eco-upgrade you make is helping the human race and the planet.
+When greening your own wedding, it's important to remember that it's not all or nothing, and every small eco-upgrade helps.
 "Make the better, greener choices where you can, and don’t stress what you can’t," suggests Rodale.
 "My menu will be totally organic because I know a great caterer who does that.
 My dress is not at all organic because I didn’t love any of the eco-gowns I found."
-Here are 6 tips to get you started:
+Below, 6 tips to get you started.